LedjanAhmati/harmonic/HARMONIC_MANAGERS_QUICK_REFERENCE.md

 ## 🚀 Quick Start

-### System is fully operational with all 6 personas running autonomously:
+### System is fully operational with all 6 personas running autonomously

 ```bash
 # Check system status